NoelFB/FosterOld/readme.md

-# foster
+# Foster
-foster is an open source & cross-platform game framework made in C# dotnet core.
+Foster is an open source & cross-platform game framework made in C# dotnet core.

+_★ very work in progress! likely to have frequent, breaking changes ★_

 ## goals
  - Easy to use for small games